Build an auto-filled MFRM reporting checklist

 Details

-This helper ports the app-level reporting checklist into a package-native bundle.
+This helper builds a package-native reporting checklist.
 It does not try to judge substantive reporting quality; instead, it checks whether the fitted object and related diagnostics contain the evidence typically reported in MFRM write-ups.

 Checklist items are grouped into seven core sections: